 Environmental and Climate Effects of the Meat Industry

 There are many reasons to adopt a plant-based diet, and caring for the environment is one of them.
-Avoiding meat may be the biggest way you can have an effect on saving the planet.
+Avoiding meat and dairy may be the most effective way individuals like you can help save the planet.
 The meat industry plays a huge role in climate change, land use, and carbon emissions.
 While many of us think of SUV’s has a threat to Mother Earth, the research points to a bigger culprit: Meat, Dairy, and Pork producers.

-In 2015, the United Nations 21st Conference on Climate Change in Paris, France convened to tackle the problem of climate change.
-1300 delegates from 195 State Parties gathered together.
-Countries from Peru to Japan agreed on a plan to cut down on carbon emissions so that this fragile earth can stay viable.
+Each year, the United Nations Conference on Climate Change meets in Paris, France to tackle the problem of climate change.
+This Paris Climate Accord includes 1300 delegates from 195 State Parties.
+Countries from Peru to Japan meet with the sole focus of reducing the human destruction of this Easrth so that on a planet can stay viable.

-Many of the topics they addressed involved government policy and subsidies, themes that can seem far away from our dinner tables.
+Many of the topics addressed involve government policy and subsidies, themes that can seem far away from our dinner tables.
 Yet, the science shows that our dinner tables can play a big role in the future of this planet.

-The cattle and dairy industry is responsible for about 18 percent of the greenhouse gasses in the atmosphere.
-This comes from the methane produced by livestock waste, nitrous oxide released, and all of the manures and fertilizers used on cattle feed.
+The cattle and dairy industry is responsible for about 12-17% of the greenhouse gases in the atmosphere.
+This comes from the methane produced by livestock waste, nitrous oxide released, transportation, and the tons of manure and fertilizer used on cattle feed.
 The hormones and antibiotics used in dairy farming runs off into the water, creating toxic environments that kill sea life and destroy coral reefs.

 Livestock Effects on Farmland, Water, and Natural Resources

-More than just the animals themselves, an enormous amount of land is needed to raise them.
-83% of farmland is devoted solely to livestock.
-In turn, those animals only provide 18% of calories.
+More than just the animals themselves, an enormous amount of land and natural resources are needed to raise livestock.
+83% of farmland is devoted solely to producing livestock.
+Most of that land is used to grow feed and house those animals.
+In turn, those animals only provide 18% of calories

 On top of land use, livestock requires a lot of water.
 It takes almost 1800 gallons of water to produce 1 pound of beef.
 Pork requires 576 gallons.
 A lot of that water goes into the soybeans and corn that these animals eat.
 In turn, it only takes about 34 gallons of water to produce 1 pound of potatoes.